-Laryngeal dysfunction can manifest in a variety of symptoms including chronic paroxysmal cough, laryngeal spasm, difficulty swallowing, throat irritation and exercise induced laryngeal obstruction.
-Management requires a multidisciplinary approach with therapy as the mainstay treatment.
+Laryngeal dysfunction can manifest in a variety of symptoms, including chronic paroxysmal cough, laryngeal spasm, difficulty swallowing, throat irritation and exercise- induced laryngeal obstruction.
+Management requires a multidisciplinary approach, with therapy as the mainstay treatment.
 Medical and surgical management are required in some cases.

-For the first time in the UK, Mr Al Yaghchi offers serial steroid injections under local anaesthetic.
-In addition, he offer endoscopic dilation, minimally-invasive endoscopic reconstruction and open cricotracheal resection.
+For the first time in the UK, Mr Al Yaghchi is able to offer serial steroid injections under local anaesthetic.
+In addition, he offers endoscopic dilation, minimally-invasive endoscopic reconstruction and open cricotracheal resection.

 EMG-guided botox injection in office under local anaesthesia or in the operating theatre under short general anaesthetic.
 Mr Al Yaghchi also offers injections for other oromandibular dystonias.

 Narrowing of the windpipe in children can be congenital or acquired.
-Children most at risk are those premature who were intubated (breathing tube) after birth and those children who underwent cardiac surgery.
-Mr Al Yaghchi uses endoscopic balloon dilation technique to widen the windpipe.
-More severe cases might require open surgical approach.
+Children most at risk are those premature who were intubated (breathing tube) after birth and those who underwent cardiac surgery.
+Mr Al Yaghchi uses the endoscopic balloon dilation technique to widen the windpipe.
+More severe cases might require an open surgical approach.

 Children are more prone to developing glue ear as the tube connecting the nose and ear (Eustachian tubes) doesn't function as well as in adults.
-This is common condition where fluid accumulates in the middle ear leading to hearing loss.
+This is a common condition where fluid accumulates in the middle ear leading to hearing loss.
 This is often temporary and the fluids will resolve spontaneously within few weeks.
 Persistent glue ear that lasts over three months will require hearing assessment and might require surgical intervention to insert ventilation tubes (grommets).

-This is a common condition in childhood and often self limiting.
+This is a common condition in childhood and often self-limiting.
 Severe ear infection, especially in younger children, might require antibiotics treatment.
 Persistent recurrent infections can be an indication for grommet insertion.

-Sinusitis is an inflammation of the the lining of the sinuses often caused by an infection and can be acute or chronic.
+Sinusitis is an inflammation of the lining of the sinuses often caused by an infection and can be acute or chronic.
 Symptoms include facial pain, congestion, nasal discharge, headache, reduced sense of smell and bad breath.
 Investigations and treatment are often similar to those of rhinitis described above.
 Long course of antibiotics might be prescribed.
 Functional endoscopic sinus surgery (FEES) is a minimally invasive surgical procedure to remove nasal polyps and open up the blocked sinus to restore ventilation.

-Viral throat infections is often self limiting and only requires simple painkillers and hydration.
+Viral throat infections are often self limiting and only requires simple painkillers and hydration.
 Bacterial tonsillitis often requires antibiotics treatment.
 Recurrent and chronic tonsillitis can be an indication for tonsillectomy (surgical removal of the tonsils).

-Ear wax is a natural part of the ear protection.
+Ear wax is a natural part of ear protection.
 It traps dirt and prevents bacterial growth and it is removed naturally by the ear.
 Wax can accumulate in the ear due to use of cotton buds or narrowing of the ear canals.
 Wax blockage can lead to ear ache, hearing loss and ear infection.
 We offer wax removal using microsuction (small vacuum device) under the microscope.
 This technique is safer and more comfortable than ear syringing and can be used in infected ears or perforated ear drums.

 Bacterial or viral infections can affect the ear canal (otitis externa) or the middle ear (otitis media) with different treatment approaches.
-Otitis externa is often related to water exposure (swimmers ear) frequently while on holiday, or ear canal trauma due to excessive use of cotton buds.
-While otitis media is often related to common colds causing inflammation of middle ear with pain and pressure.
+Otitis externa is often related to water exposure (swimmers ear) frequently while on holiday, or ear canal trauma due to excessive use of cotton buds, while otitis media is often related to common colds causing inflammation of middle ear with pain and pressure.
 This can be complicated with ear drum perforation and chronic discharge from the ear.
 Treatment will include microsuction ear drops and oral antibiotics in some cases.

 Rhinitis is an inflammatory condition affecting the nose leading to congestion, runny nose, reduced sense of smell, itchiness and sneezing.
-Rhinitis can be infectious (common cold), allergic (hay fever) or non allergic.
+Rhinitis can be infectious (common cold), allergic (hay fever) or non- allergic.
 Investigations will include endoscopic examination of the nose and sinuses, skin or blood allergy test.
 CT scan might be required if sinusitis is suspected.
 Treatment options are mainly medical in the form of steroid nasal spray and nasal rinse tailored to each patient depending on the severity and the length of symptoms.
 Surgical intervention in the form of septoplasty is indicated if the septum (the partition in the middle of the nose) is deviated to one side leading to persistent blockage.

 Hearing loss can be divided into sensorineural (involving inner ear), conductive (involving middle ear) or mixed.
 Common causes for hearing loss are age related (presbycusis), noise exposure, recurrent ear infections and ear drum perforation.
-Some of these can be surgically corrected but often the management of significant hearing loss will involve hearing aid device.
+Some of these can be surgically corrected, but often the management of significant hearing loss will involve hearing aid device.

 Tinnitus is the perception of sound or ringing noise is the ears.
 It is a common problem that can affect up to 20% of people and very rarely a sign of a serious medical condition.
-Tinnitus in itself is not a disease but a symptom of underlying condition such as hearing loss, noise trauma, vascular diseases or the use of certain medications.
+Tinnitus in itself is not a disease but a symptom of an underlying condition such as hearing loss, noise trauma, vascular diseases or the use of certain medications.
 However it is common to have tinnitus with no identifiable cause.
 Investigations include hearing tests and in some cases a CT or an MRI scan.
 Treatment options include correcting the underlying condition if one is identified, masking techniques including white noise generators, hearing aids and hearing therapy.